When to Stop Testing? Testing Exit Criteria Decision

 About the author: This is a guest article by Renuka K. She is having 11+ years of Software testing experience.

 Hope this article was helpful to you.
-I would also like to hear your thoughts / comments on the topic.
+I would also like to hear your thoughts / queries/feedback on the topic in the comments section below.

 Happy Testing!